Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 Table of Contents

-You probably heard of chicken cacciatore.
 Cacciatore, which means “hunter” in Italian, is a cooking style often used by Italian hunters to cook poultry and game, like chicken.

-It uses sturdy Italian herbs like rosemary and sage, tomatoes, and olives, simmered with the meat to create a rich, earthy, and aromatic meal.
+It uses sturdy Italian herbs like rosemary and sage, tomatoes, and olives simmered with the meat to create a rich, earthy, and aromatic meal.

 I grew up on chicken cacciatore; my grandma cooked it for Sunday lunch most weeks.
 So its flavor’s still ingrained in my memory more than any other dish.